isomerpages/nlb-mobile-guide/pages/Frequently Asked Questions.md

 <input type="checkbox" id="acc1">
         <label for="acc1">Why will NLB no longer send out SMS notices and reminders? </label>
         <div class="new-accordion-content">
-        <p>  Most patrons are currently receiving regular updates and notifications about NLB’s  programmes and initiatives through its Mobile App.
+        <p>  Most patrons are currently receiving notifications about their library transactions through its Mobile App.
 As such, NLB will stop sending out SMS notices and reminders (except OTP) from <b>6 February 2023</b>.
 <br><br>
 We understand some patrons may still be receiving alerts through SMS, and we wish to encourage them tap on the NLB Mobile app as a one-stop portal for a fuller suite of services.
 Through the NLB Mobile App, they can find a host of library-related activities such as searching and browsing of NLB collections, borrowing books and other items, receive notices and reminders, and pay outstanding charges conveniently and securely.</p>
         </div>